Zizzs/JS-DoctorLookup/README.md

 * _Clone from Github_
 * _Navigate to root project directory in the terminal._
 * _Input npm install into the terminal to install dependancies._
+* _Create your own .env file in the root folder and initialize a new API Key variable with "exports.apiKey = KEYGOESHERE"._
 * _Input npm run build to build the application._
 * _Input npm run start to start the application._